daniel-molina/visualequation/HACKING.md

 command or an abort command.
 > **No-Implementation note**: I cannot find a way to like this command!
 I do
 > not have any reason to implement it (today).

+The default readline keybinding for this command, M-p, is used as C-UP (see basic movements).
 ##### non-incremental-forward-search-history (Not implemented!)
 The counterpart of non-incremental-reverse-search-history.

+The default readline keybinding for this command, M-n, is used as C-DOWN (see basic basic movements).
 #### Manipulating subequations
 ##### end-of-file (C-d)
 Exit Visual Equation if equation is a VOID, discarding the kill ring and the